-Professional Responsibility in Healthcare: Ruling No. 1018/2023 of the Court of Catanzaro
+Professional Liability in Healthcare: Judgment No. 1018/2023 of the Court of Catanzaro

-The recent ruling No. 1018 of June 21, 2023, from the Court of Catanzaro offers important insights into the professional responsibility of healthcare clinics and the rights of family members in the event of a patient's death.
-In this article, we will explore the details of the ruling, analyzing the judge's motivations and the legal implications for healthcare facilities.
+The recent judgment no. 1018 of June 21, 2023, issued by the Court of Catanzaro, offers important insights into the professional liability of healthcare facilities and the rights of family members in the event of a patient's death.
+In this article, we will explore the details of the judgment, analyzing the judge's reasoning and the legal implications for healthcare providers.

-The Case of C.A. and the Clinic's Responsibility
+The Case of C.A. and the Clinic's Liability

-The case in question involves C.A., who filed a lawsuit against the clinic V.S.A.
-S.p.A. after the death of his brother, claiming that the death was attributable to negligent behavior by the healthcare providers.
-The ruling confirmed the clinic's responsibility, establishing that the actions of the healthcare staff did not meet the required standards of diligence.
+The case concerns C.A., who filed a lawsuit against the V.S.A.
+S.p.A. clinic after his brother's death, alleging that the death was attributable to negligent conduct by healthcare professionals.
+The judgment confirmed the clinic's liability, establishing that the actions of the medical staff did not meet the required standards of diligence.

-The responsibility of the healthcare institution arises from Article 1228 of the Civil Code, which states that the debtor who avails himself of the work of third parties is liable for their willful and negligent acts.
+The liability of the hospital entity stems from Article 1228 of the Italian Civil Code, which states that a debtor who avails himself of the work of third parties is liable for their intentional and negligent acts.

-In particular, the technical consultants highlighted how the suspension of antibiotic therapy, despite the persistence of the infection, contributed to C.A.'s death.
-This aspect is crucial, as the Court noted a clear negligence in the management of the patient, with lethal consequences.
+In particular, technical consultants highlighted how the suspension of antibiotic therapy, despite the persistence of the infection, contributed to C.A.'s death.
+This aspect is crucial, as the Court found clear negligence in the patient's management, with fatal consequences.

-The ruling also addressed the issue of compensation for damages, both patrimonial and non-patrimonial, requested by C.A. iure hereditatis and iure proprio.
-Among the claims, the terminal biological damage was discussed, which is compensable even in the absence of full awareness by the patient.
-However, the Court rejected the request for compensation for the loss of chance of survival, stating that such damage cannot be attributed post-mortem.
+The judgment also addressed the issue of compensation for damages, both pecuniary and non-pecuniary, requested by C.A. iure hereditatis and iure proprio.
+Among the claims, the terminal biological damage was discussed, which is compensable even in the absence of full awareness on the part of the patient.
+However, the Court rejected the claim for compensation for the loss of a chance of survival, stating that such damage cannot be attributed post-mortem.

 • Compensation for biological damage: Euro 64,642.00